Hannah Palmer Flaunts Her Bombshell Body In A Sexy White Bikini

 Hannah Palmer tantalized her 1.5 million Instagram followers with her latest update, a sizzling snap that showcased her bombshell body in a skimpy white bikini.
-Hannah didn’t include a geotag on her post that indicated where the shot was taken, but she stood on a beach strewn with plant life washed up from the ocean, with several rock formations around her.
+Hannah didn’t include a geotag on her post that indicated where the shot was taken, but she stood on a beach strewn with plant life washed up from the ocean with several rock formations around her.
 The ocean was visible in the distance, a stunning shade of blue, and the sunshine bathed Hannah in natural light.

-Hannah rocked a simple string bikini top that featured triangular cups which could barely contain her ample assets, as some of her curves appeared to be spilling out the sides.
-The cups had vertical striped fabric which gave them a bit of added texture, and thin straps that stretched around Hannah’s neck to secure the sexy top.
+Hannah rocked a simple string bikini top that featured triangular cups that could barely contain her ample assets, as some of her curves appeared to be spilling out the sides.
+The cups had vertical striped fabric which gave them a bit of added texture, and thin straps stretched around Hannah’s neck to secure the sexy top.
 Plenty of her cleavage was on display in the look.

-She paired the bikini top with matching bottoms that likewise featured a vertical striped fabric, and dipped scandalously low in the front to showcase plenty of her toned stomach.
+She paired the bikini top with matching bottoms that likewise featured a vertical striped fabric and dipped scandalously low in the front to showcase plenty of her toned stomach.
 Though the front portion of the bottoms dipped several inches below her belly button, the sides of the bikini were stretched a bit higher over her hips.
 The bottoms were tied on either side, with the thin strings dangling down Hannah’s hips.
 The cut elongated her incredible legs.

-Hannah kept the overall ensemble fairly simple, adding a name plate necklace and a pair of delicate dangling earrings as her only accessories.
+Hannah kept the overall ensemble fairly simple, adding a nameplate necklace and a pair of delicate dangling earrings as her only accessories.
 Her long blond hair was down in beachy waves, and she ran both her fingers through it as she posed for the camera.
 Her makeup was minimal and natural, with a slight pink tint on her lips and a hint of highlighter and blush to accentuate her stunning face.

-Hannah’s fans absolutely loved the sizzling update, and the post received over 17,300 likes within just 29 minutes.
+Hannah’s fans absolutely loved the sizzling update, and the post received more than 17,300 likes within just 29 minutes.
 It also racked up 349 comments within the same brief time span from her eager followers.

 “Literally the best post notification that I got,” one follower said, thrilled at the update.

-“Am I seeing a goddess?” another fan questioned, and followed the comment with a heart eyes emoji.
+“Am I seeing a goddess?” another fan questioned and followed the comment with a heart eyes emoji.

 “Simply irresistible,” another added.

-“Beyond beautiful,” one fan said, and accentuated his comment with a heart emoji.
+“Beyond beautiful,” one fan said and accentuated his comment with a heart emoji.

 Hannah isn’t afraid to showcase her killer curves.
 Just yesterday, as The Inquisitr reported, she shared a smoking hot video that also featured fellow model Amanda Trivizas.
 In the clip, Hannah rocked a pair of Daisy Dukes and played with a small dog while also advertising Bang Energy, a beverage company.